lauwarm/lauwarm.github.io/content/about/index.md

 You can DM me on [Instagram](https://www.instagram.com/mugenbatscha/) or [Twitter](https://twitter.com/mugenbatscha).
-Or send an email to _contact at mugenbatscha dot me_.
+Or send an email to _hello at itsfabian dot me_.

 But please, no Essay...